Can You Freeze Milk?

 Explanation

 Milk freezes safely and retains its nutritional value.
 The fat in milk may separate during freezing, causing a slightly grainy texture after thawing.
+Other dairy products like butter and cream cheese behave differently.
 This is normal and can be minimized by shaking the container well after thawing.

 Before freezing, pour off a small amount from the container to allow for expansion, as milk expands when frozen.
 Alternatively, freeze milk in ice cube trays for convenient portions to add to smoothies or recipes.

 Thaw frozen milk in the refrigerator overnight rather than at room temperature.
+If your milk has passed its date, check whether it's safe to drink expired milk.
 Use thawed milk within 3-4 days for best quality.
 Thawed milk works excellently in baked goods, soups, sauces, and smoothies.

 Things to Know